witKen/Type-cheat/README.md

 ### Note: This project was made specifically for pranking your friends.
-I wouldn't recommend using this cheats for any game or competition.
+I wouldn't recommend using this cheat for any game or any competition.
 It could get your account banned or ruin the experience for you or others.
 ### Warning: Please use with caution!!
 <body>
   <h1>Type Cheat</h1>